 The premiere was a huge success with many of our customers commenting that they had never even heard of the Tongass prior to the film.
 Many commented on getting involved in the conservation efforts moving forward.

-11. Any final comments from your side on the notion of how B Corps and ambassador marketing similarly values the concept of listening to your community to improve your brand?
+11. Any final comments from your side on the notion of how B-Corps and ambassador marketing similarly value the concept of listening to your community to improve your brand?

 B Corp really strives to help businesses be more responsible members of a greater community — caring about and listening to the needs of others.
 With ambassador marketing, there is the opportunity to better engage with community stakeholders in how better to operate your business to support everyone.